CS-Outreach-Session/Cyber-Hygiene/Introduction to Cyber Hygiene/README.md

 * Think before you post on social media
 * Clean-up your digital past
 * Never reuse passwords
-* Avoid Sharing Personal Information Online.
+* Avoid Sharing Personal Information Online
+* Improve your privacy and security settings
+* Avoid using public WIFI